mux99/mptcp.dev/README.md

 - `implementation` contains information on how to support MPTCP natively in an app on Linux.
 - `mptcp-info` contains info on how app devs can retrieve MPTCP info.
-- `faq`, a FAQ.
+- `faq`, for Frequently Asked Questions.
 - `apps`, the list of currently apps supporting MPTCP natively.
 - `details` contains detailed explanations of the kernel implementation.

 ## Front matter
-At the top of all pages a section between `---`, contains information on the page.
+At the top of all pages a section between two `---` lines contains information on the page.

 All `jekyll` and `just the docs` features are supported, and new ones have been